-Risk - The EMRC must co on any audit findings reg d asset management practices and to report
+Risk - The EMRC must continue to improve financial and asset management practices and to report on any audit findings regularly.

 Consequence Likelihood Rating

 Moderate Likely High

 Action/Strategy

 Council to note the internal audit reports.

 Member Council Implication Details Town of Bassendean City of Bayswater Shire of Mundaring City of Swan